YuchenHui22314/TREC_iKAT_2024/README.md

 - Our solid codebase for a personalized conversational RAG pipeline, with flexible choices of various retrievers, rerankers, as well as response generators.
 - Detailed hands-on guidance of index building, enveronment setting for dense, spasre and splade retrieval, as well as necessary data preprocessing for TREC iKAT 2023 & 2024 datasets.
-- All the [prompts](#prompts), few-shot examples, and manually curated Chain-of-Thought reasoning used in the paper.
+- All the prompts, few-shot examples, and manually curated Chain-of-Thought reasoning used in the paper.
+They could all be found in the `/src/rewrite` folder.

 Let us get started!